nswarr/awesome-websocket/README.md

 With that, your `ws` will handle reconnecting for you in the event that the server at `ws://localhost:8080/socket` disappears.

-You can also opt to have it replace the native WebSocket, a polyfill if you will
+You can also opt to have it replace the native WebSocket, a polyfill if you will.

 ```html
 <script src="js/reconn.js"></script>